 - 1 cup chicken stock (or vegetarian vegetable or faux chicken stock)

-- 1 tablespoon bean sauce (ground, sold in jar at Asian/Chinese food stores - gluten-free diets: buy a wheat-free bean sauce)
+- 1 tablespoon bean sauce (ground, sold in a jar at Asian/Chinese food stores - gluten-free diets: buy a wheat-free bean sauce)

 - 3 garlic cloves (minced)